 Metro System-Wide Door Repairs

-DESCRIPTION: This Contract is for the replacement or repair of MTA metro station doors, frames and associated door hardware as indicated in the contract documents at 14 metro stations: Owings Mills, Old Court, Milford Mill, Reisterstown Plaza, Rogers Avenue, West Cold Spring, Mondawmin, Penn North, Upton Avenue, State Center/Cultural Center, Lexington Market, Charles Center, Shot Tower Marketplace & Johns Hopkins.
+DESCRIPTION: Metro Subway is repairing/replacing doors, frames and hardware at 14 stations: Owings Mills, Old Court, Milford Mill, Reisterstown Plaza, Rogers Avenue, West Cold Spring, Mondawmin, Penn North, Upton , State Center, Lexington Market, Charles Center, Shot Tower Marketplace & Johns Hopkins.

 LIGHT RAIL